ergoplatform/ergodocs/docs/ef/ef-scope.md

 ### Grants and Ecosystem Support

 The Ergo Foundation recognizes the importance of fostering a vibrant and diverse ecosystem.
-To support this goal, the Foundation has provided grants to various projects that contribute to the growth and development of the Ergo ecosystem.
+To support this goal, the Foundation provides grants to various projects that contribute to the growth and development of the Ergo ecosystem.
 These grants aim to fund innovative ideas, promote collaboration, and drive progress within the community.

 Some notable grant recipients include:

-- **Spectrum Labs**: Received $128,200 to support their work on developing ergodex for the Ergo ecosystem between June 2021 and Jan 2022.
+- **Spectrum Labs**: Received $128,200 to support their work on developing ergodex for the Ergo ecosystem between June 2021 and January 2022.
 - **Rosen Bridge**: Awarded $272,400 for the period between May 2022 and April 2023 to fund the development of the Rosen Bridge, a cross-chain bridge connecting Ergo with other blockchain networks.

 The Ergo Foundation remains committed to supporting promising projects and initiatives that align with its mission of fostering innovation, collaboration, and growth within the Ergo ecosystem.
 By providing financial assistance through grants, the Foundation aims to empower developers, researchers, and community members to explore new ideas and contribute to the overall advancement of the Ergo platform.

 #### Code Audits

 The Ergo Foundation does not review or endorse any code specifically.
-Code reviews are sometimes performed by Ergo Foundation members (due to their expertise in this area), but this does not constitute an endorsement, and users should be aware of their assumptions when interacting with experimental DeFi protocols.
+While code reviews are sometimes performed by Ergo Foundation members due to their expertise in this area, this does not constitute an endorsement.
+Users should be aware of their assumptions when interacting with experimental DeFi protocols.
 (See - [*Know Your Assumptions*](kya.md))

 This approach reflects the Foundation's commitment to transparency and user education, acknowledging the inherent risks associated with experimental technologies and the importance of individual responsibility in the decentralized ecosystem.

 ### Exchange Listings

+/// admonition | For a detailed overview of current efforts, view the [public grist](https://ergo.getgrist.com/jf9KPR1HUDJH/Project-Management/p/28).
+    type: info
+///

 The Ergo Foundation, as a legal entity, is primarily responsible for liaising with centralized exchanges.
 Ergo has been listed on several exchanges, including three *Tier 1* exchanges (KuCoin, gate.io, Huobi).
-A *tier 1* exchange is defined as an exchange that appears in the top 10 of exchange ranking sites such as [defillama.com/cexs](https://defillama.com/cexs).
+A *Tier 1* exchange is defined as an exchange that appears in the top 10 of exchange ranking sites such as [defillama.com/cexs](https://defillama.com/cexs).

 Exchange discussions and details are typically confidential due to Non-Disclosure Agreements ('NDA').
 However, we can share some general insights: